Psykotikism/Mutant_Tanks/README.md

 			// Minimum: 0.1
 			// Maximum: 9999999999.0
 			"Spam Duration"					"5.0"
 		}
+		// The Super Tank releases a splash damage upon death.
+		// Requires "st_splash.smx" to be installed.
+		"Splash Ability"
+		{
+			// Enable this ability.
+			// 0: OFF
+			// 1: ON
+			"Ability Enabled"				"0"

+			// The Super Tank has 1 out of this many chances to trigger the ability.
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Splash Chance"					"4"

+			// The Super Tank's splashes do this much damage.
+			// Minimum: 1
+			// Maximum: 9999999999
+			"Splash Damage"					"5"

+			// The distance between a survivor and the Super Tank needed to trigger the ability.
+			// Minimum: 1.0 (Closest)
+			// Maximum: 9999999999.0 (Farthest)
+			"Splash Range"					"150.0"
+		}
 		// The Super Tank slows survivors down.
 		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor is slowed down.